pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

-Pywbemcli provides the capability to save the definition of parameters for connecting to WBEM servers identified by name using the ``connection`` command-group (see:ref:`pywbemcli connection --help` and :ref:`Connection command-group`).
+Pywbemcli provides the capability to save the definition of parameters for connecting to WBEM servers identified by name using the ``connection`` command-group (see :ref:`pywbemcli connection --help` and :ref:`Connection command-group`).
 Once defined, these named connections are saved in a a JSON formatted file(see :term:`connections file`) in the current directory from which pywbemcli was executed.

-To create a new persistent connection definition, pywbemcli should be executed with either the ``--server``, or the ``--mock-server`` option, and the ``--name`` option and any other general parameters desired for the connection.
+To create a new persistent connection definition, pywbemcli should be executed with either the ``--server``, or the ``--mock-server`` option, and the ``--name`` option and any other general options/arguments desired for the connection.
 Then executing the ``connection save`` command will save the new connection in the connections file.
 For example the following example creates a new connection in the interactive mode:

 .. code-block:: text